sniffnet/sniffnet-website/_posts/2025-08-01-third-anniversary.md

 Today, I'm happy to say I was wrong.<br>
 As time passes, Sniffnet is increasingly shifting from a toy project to an established software product.<br>
-As such, it needs accurate **management and planning** to keep it on track without getting lost.
+As such, it needs accurate **management and planning** to keep it on track and ensure its steady progress.

 It's no longer just a matter of adding new features, but it's also about building solid foundations to ensure the project's **longevity**.<br>
 This is the reason why the past year didn't only bring two new releases of the app (<a target="_blank" href="https://github.com/GyulyVGC/sniffnet/releases/tag/v1.3.2">v1.3.2</a> and <a target="_blank" href="https://github.com/GyulyVGC/sniffnet/releases/tag/v1.4.0">v1.4.0</a>),